glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 # br-ex will get all the interface details from the DHCP server now
 Enable-NetAdapter br-ex
 ```
-The node will require an unique system-id which will be used in OVS.
-To generate a new GUID please run the following from powershell:
+The node will require a unique system-id which will be used in OVS.
+To generate a new GUID and assign it to the node in OVS, run the following from powershell:
 ```
 $GUID = (New-Guid).Guid
 ovs-vsctl set Open_vSwitch . external_ids:system-id="$($GUID)"